rtamalin/scc-hypervisor-collector/README.md

 the Python interpreter using `pyenv install <version>` for them to actually be available for use by `tox`.

+# Packaging Support

+An [RPM spec file](scc-hypervisor-collector.spec) is provided which is ready to be used by the openSUSE Build Service (OBS).

+Additionally a [Dockerfile](container/Dockerfile) (suitable for building a container image in OBS) and an accompanying [entrypoint script](container/entrypoint.bash) are provided in the [container directory](container).

 # The scc-hypervisor-collector design
 The tool is broken down into a number of component APIs which are implemented as subpackages within the main `scc-hypervisor-collector` package.